CouncilKit

 Claude · GPT (OpenAI) · Gemini · DeepSeek · Grok (xAI) · Mistral · Perplexity · OpenRouter · Ollama (local) · Apple Intelligence (on-device, needs macOS 26 on Apple-silicon) · plus two custom OpenAI-compatible endpoints (llama.cpp, LM Studio, vLLM, a second Ollama box…).

-By default keys come from the macOS Keychain (zero config) and are sent only to each provider's own endpoint over HTTPS (Ollama stays on localhost).
+By default keys come from the macOS Keychain (zero config) and are sent only to each provider's own endpoint over HTTPS.
+Local backends — Ollama and your own OpenAI-compatible servers — go wherever you point them, which is localhost unless you change it.
 CouncilKit never stores keys anywhere else and never sits between you and the provider — you pay the providers directly.
 No telemetry.

 Or pass keys directly in code — handy off macOS, in CI, or with your own secrets store: